Sentry Alternative | Self-Hosted, Pay Once | Telebugs

-Keep the Sentry SDKs your apps already use.
-Swap the backend for a simple self-hosted error tracker with grouping, notifications, releases, MCP, and source control. $299.99 once, yours for life.
+Hosted Sentry is powerful.
+Telebugs is narrower: keep the Sentry SDKs your apps already use, then swap the backend for self-hosted error tracking with grouping, notifications, releases, MCP, and data control. $299 once, yours for life.

 Telebugs error report as a Sentry alternative for self-hosted error tracking